arifshaikh-official/Real-Estate/README.md

 🏡 RealEstate
-A modern, full-stack real estate platform built with the MERN stack (React, Node.js) and styled using Tailwind CSS.
+A modern, full-stack real estate platform built with the MERN stack (React js) and styled using Tailwind CSS.
 Users can browse, list, and manage properties for rent or sale.

 🚀 Features